kcheng1021/GaussianPro/README.md

 #### Run the codes
 ```
 # Run the 3DGS, we modify the defaulting parameters in 3DGS to better learn large scenes.
-bash scripts/train_baseline.sh

-# Run the GaussianPro, the description of parameters in GaussianPro will come out later.
+The description of parameters in GaussianPro will come out later.

+# To run the Waymo scenes (3DGS and GaussianPro)
+bash scripts/waymo.sh

+# Run the Youtube scenes above
-bash scripts/train.sh
+bash scripts/demo.sh
 ```

 To ensure the reproducibility, we present a reference of the results in the provided demo scenes based on the current code.